KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 Put spaces around [em-dashes](https://www.merriam-webster.com/grammar/em-dash-en-dash-how-to-use).

+## Mood and tone
+Use the imperative mood when providing instructions or suggestions to the user — especially in the labels for buttons, menu items, checkboxes, and switches.

+This means beginning the label with an action verb, and phrasing it as a command:

+**Bad:** Yes

+**Good:** Apply

+**Bad:** Info

+**Good:** Show Info

+**Bad:** Maximum Volume Raising

+**Good:** Raise Maximum Volume

+Phrase longer text impersonally.
+Avoid the word “you” in sentences that instruct the user to do something, as it sounds accusatory in English — particularly at the beginning of a sentence.
+This is less important for questions and descriptions, but try to minimize it anyway.

+**Bad:** You are not authorized to access the file.

+**Good**: Missing authorization to access the file.

+**Bad**: Are you sure you want to permanently delete all items from the Trash?

+**Good**: Permanently delete all items from the Trash?

+## Word ordering and length
+Front-load the most important words and minimize total length.
+Anything longer than “Configure Keyboard Shortcuts” in an interactive user interface element is too long.

+A strategy for minimizing length is to omit the topic when the context makes it clear:

+{{< figure src="/hig/text-short-button-label-with-nearby-context.png" class="text-center" caption="Nearby “Users” title provides context and makes it obvious what new thing will be added." width="476px">}}

+When shortening a button's text in this way, always set `Accessible.name` to the full text including the topic, since blind people won't be able to see the context visually.

+**Bad:** Re-Assign Key Binding to this Action

+**Good:** Re-Assign Shortcut

+For multi-sentence text, try to limit line length to 85 characters or less, which improves readability.
+This generally works out to about 450px.
+However if this would cause excessive whitespace in wide windows, consider changing the layout to move elements to the right of the text area, or even move the long text into a [Kirigami.ContextualHelpButton](https://api.kde.org/qml-org-kde-kirigami-contextualhelpbutton.html) or [KWidgetsAddons::KContextualHelpButton](https://api.kde.org/kcontextualhelpbutton.html), which enforces this length internally.

 ## Acronyms
 Avoid the use of acronyms, as many users will not know what they mean.
 Only use an acronym when you have to display the same term multiple times and can explain the acronym the first time it's seen.
 Strive to use human-readable words instead of acronyms — even those you might assume are commonly understood, for example: